 You’ll definitely need to pay for parking in Edinburgh if your accommodation doesn’t offer it, so this is well worth asking about!

-Mini Travel Guide to Glasgow and Edinburgh
+Top Travel Tips for Glasgow and Edinburgh

 When to Visit?

 The best time to visit these Scottish cities in my opinion is during the summer months of June, July and August when the best weather comes to Scotland.